purcell3a/Moral-Authority/README.md

 * Adding product from scraped pages
 * Adding subcategories (in progress)
 * pagination, more specific queries for larger product load
+* add search to b-corp drop down in add-product

 # To use:
 Download File